If you want to know how to become a better writer, start by looking for the obvious flaws that can weaken a text.

 Stephen King is well known for this quote.
 “The road to hell is paved with adverbs.”

 Adverbs with reporting verbs are the main offenders.
 Always try to find a better way.
+You can use strong verbs to help you remove an adverb.

 … he said dryly.